dabeaz/blog/2023/three-problems.md

 >>>
 ```

-Unfortunately, it doesn't actually work because our parsing framework
+Unfortunately, it doesn't actually work because our parsing approach
 involves backtracking--especially when making decisions in the
 `either()`, `maybe()`, and `choice()` functions.
 When processing
 `either()`, parsing may proceed succesfully for some time and then